 Windows PCs and Macs having SecureNT Intranet SSL root certificate chain added to their operating system’s certificate store will automatically trust the server and users will not know the difference.

-For this, two Intranet Root Certificates need to be installed once, on to each of the Windows client PC.
+For this, two Intranet Root Certificates need to be installed once, on each Windows client PC.
 On a Mac, customers will need to open Keychain Manager and explicitly trust each of the two root certificates.
-To automate installation of root certificates on multiple machines, one can use Microsoft’s Group Policy for PCs; and Parallel’s Device Management for Macs.
+To automate the installation of root certificates on multiple machines es, one can use Microsoft’s Group Policy for PCs; and Parallel’s Device Management for Macs.
 Click here to find the installation details.

 Types of Intranet SSL Certificates offered by SecureNT

 SecureNT Intranet SSL Certificate – Single Domain secures an Intranet Server’s Local Host Name, Server Name, internal/public IP Address, or Web page URL using Secure HTTPS protocol.

 Certificates are valid for a period ranging from 1 to 10 years.
 One can install the certificate on unlimited servers.
 We offer a 90-day Free Single Domain Certificate.

 SecureNT Intranet SSL Certificate – Multi-Domain (1 + 4 SAN) secures an Intranet Server’s Local Host Name, Server Name, internal/public IP Address, or Web page URL plus 4 SAN values using Secure HTTPS protocol.
 In case you wish to secure more than 1+4 SAN, then you will have to purchase additional SANs in multiples of 5 SAN values.
 There is no limit to SAN values.